MileHacker Logo

 • Lighthouse Keeper's Quarters

-Staying at Point Cabrillo Light Station or Point Arena Lighthouse a unique historical experience.
-Rustic yet comfortable, a direct connection to maritime past and isolated views.
+Staying at Point Cabrillo Light Station or Point Arena Lighthouse a unique a trip into the past.
+Rustic yet comfortable, a non-stop connection to maritime past and isolated views.
 Book well in advance.

 • Historic B&Bs in Mendocino Village

-Many properties are beautifully preserved Victorian homes, offering a glimpse into the past with modern comforts.
+Many properties are beautifully preserved Victorian homes, giving an insight into the past with modern comforts.
 Their unique character and attention to detail reflect the village's artistic and historical legacy.

 Accommodation Comparison Table General Ranges